FirespriteLtd/website/site/content/knowledgebase/pages/test-the-now.md

 ---
-output: '[json]'
+output: '["JSON"]'
+game:
-game: The Persistence VR
+   - The Persistence VR
+   - The Persistence
 title: Test the now
 platforms:
   - mobile